jarmibe7/MobileManipulation/README.md

 ## Introduction
 #### Objective
-The goal of this project was to perform pick-and-place mobile manipulation tasks with a KUKA youBot, starting from an initial condition with an arbitrary error from a desired trajectory.
+The goal of this project was to perform pick-and-place mobile manipulation tasks with a KUKA youBot, starting from an initial condition with an arbitrary error relative to a desired trajectory.

 #### Software Format
 - main.py